 It’s not just Laura’s knowledge, attention to detail, experience in her field and great personality that makes her stand out, it’s her ability to listen and synthesize information from clients and the other people in the room to find innovative and creative solutions that have real impact to heal our planet.

-— Alex Versluis, VP, Property Management, YMCA of Greater Toronto
+— Alex Versluis, SVP, Property Management and Development, YMCA of Greater Toronto

 Ryan’s expertise in Life Cycle Analysis and international certification systems has played a key role in our project team’s ability to create clear and implementable sustainability strategies.